Thursday, 2 December 2021 | Tom

 Thursday, 25 March 2021 | Tom

-Over half the batteries returned to us as faulty prove to be flat and simply need charging - read our advice on how to save the expense and delay of returning a battery unnecessarily
+Over half the batteries returned to us as faulty prove to be flat and simply need charging - read our advice on what could be causing the problems and how to save the expense and delay of returning a battery unnecessarily

 Thursday, 30 April 2020 | Tom